 MICROPHONE Hundreds if not thousands of options are available when it comes to microphones.
 The first thing to know when you're perusing all the daunting microphone choices on Amazon or Ebay is that you'll come across DYNAMIC mics and CONDENSER mics.
 Dynamic mics tend to be less sensitive to background noise and are therefore far more forgiving especially if you aren't able to create a dedicated recording area or studio.
-Condenser mics can be more sensitive, can produce really top quality sound but operate far better in studios, sound treated rooms or very quiet recording environments.
-I use them for wildlife sound recording and persevered with them in podcasting until I found a better dynamic solution for my needs.
+Condenser mics can be more sensitive, can produce really top quality sound but operate far better in studios, sound treated rooms or very quiet recording and persevered with them in podcasting until I found a better dynamic solution for my needs.